alexvatti/100-Day-Internship-and-Placement/README.md

 - **Goal:**
   - Revise all theoretical concepts and code implementations to ensure a strong base for the upcoming phases.
-  - Complete one or two smaller ML/DL projects for portfolio enhancement.
+  - Complete 5 to 10  ML/DL/Transfomers/LLM/GenAI projects for portfolio enhancement..

 ---